 Wild Garlic Grill

 Wineglasses on butcher paper and fresh herbs growing on the patio cultivate an ambiance at Wild Garlic Grill that's equal parts rustic and chic.
-Chef Shultz's French-influenced Californian cuisine is prepared using fresh, local ingredients, so dishes such as rosemary-thyme chicken or San Franciscan-style seafood chowder are sure to delight.
+Chef Shultz's French-influenced Californian cuisine is prepared using fresh, local ingredients, so dishes such as rosemary-thyme chicken or San Francisco-style seafood chowder are sure to delight.

 2530 N. 1st Ave.

 This award-winning restaurant sets the standard for innovative, classic cuisine.
 With European and Asian influences, the New American menu changes seasonally.
-Modern meets shabby-chic in the colorful skylit dining room; or choose to dine in the climate-controlled patio.
+Modern meets shabby-chic in the colorful skylit dining room; or choose to dine on the climate-controlled patio.